 Related Transactions.
-Since January 1, 2013, we have not been a party, to any transaction or series of transactions in which the amount involved exceeds \$120,000, in which any of our directors, executive officers, or holders of more than 5% of our shares, or an affiliate or immediate family member thereof, had or will have a direct or indirect material interest, other than compensation arrangements which are described under the sections of this proxy captioned "Director Compensation" and "Executive Compensation."
+During the last two completed fiscal years,, we have not been a party, to any transaction or series of transactions in which the amount involved exceeds \$120,000, in which any of our directors, executive officers, or holders of more than 5% of our shares, or an affiliate or immediate family member thereof, had or will have a direct or indirect material interest, other than compensation arrangements which are described under the sections of this proxy captioned "Director Compensation" and "Executive Compensation."